 There have been many magical matches in the COSAFA Cup since the competition was first played in 1997, with moments that have been written into Southern African football folklore.

-As we gear-up for the 2019 COSAFA Cup to be staged in Durban from May 25-June 8, it is worth a reminder of five of the best games down the years to whet the appetite.
+As we gear-up for the 21st edition of the regional showpiece to be staged in Durban from July 5-17, we take a look back at five of the best games down the years to whet the appetite.

-South Africa had not competed in the inaugural COSAFA Cup competition but with the World Cup in France looming, caretaker coach Jomo Sono was eager to give his squad a run.
+South Africa had not competed in the inaugural COSAFA Cup competition the year before but with the World Cup in France looming, caretaker coach Jomo Sono was eager to give his squad a run.

-They arrived in Windhoek for the game on January 24, 1998, with most of their top stars, including emerging teenager Benni McCarthy, Phil Masinga, Mark Fish and Brian Baloyi.
+They arrived in Windhoek for the game with most of their top stars, including emerging teenager Benni McCarthy, Phil Masinga, Mark Fish and Brian Baloyi.

 South Africa were back in front just past the hour-mark when McCarthy showed some excellent skills to dribble past three defenders and set up Masinga for the easiest of finishes.
 It looked as though the visitors had the game sewn up, before Bimbo Tjihero blasted home a free-kick just a minute from the end to make the score 2-2 and send the fixture into extra-time.